BSkrockii/GetALife/README.md

 # GetALife

-GetALife app is an app for those who cannot plan things out for the love of God.
+GetALife app is a web appapplication designed to help anyone plan smarter and spend money smarter.

   - Auto-generated calendar
   - Plan things out smarter with auto-suggestions
-  - Spend money smarter with financial tracker
+  - Spend money smarter with financial tracker and item-suggestions

 # Created with: